slezak-anna/Covid-19/README.md

 # COVID-19 Risk Prediction Pipeline

 This project is a refactored and modularized machine learning pipeline for predicting COVID-19 confirmed cases and fatalities.
-It uses **CatBoost**, **XGBoost**, and other ML libraries, with a FastAPI interface for serving predictions and MLflow for experiment tracking.
+It uses **CatBoost** and other ML libraries, with a FastAPI interface for serving predictions and MLflow for experiment tracking.

 ---